|

 property valuations.
 Real estate prices, especially in metropolitan and tier-1

-are typically considered a stable asset, their valuation can be influenced by
+are typically considered stable assets, their valuation can be influenced by external factors such as government policies, economic conditions, and

-changes in demand and supply dynamics.
-A sudden dip in property prices can lead
+shifts in demand and supply dynamics.
+A sudden dip in property prices can make loan-to-value (LTV) ratios unfavourable for both lenders and

-borrowers, potentially leading to financial instability.
+borrowers, potentially causing financial instability.
 Financial institutions

 imposing stricter eligibility criteria, making it harder for borrowers to

-access funds.
 Additionally, borrowers may struggle with repayment if property

 values fall, leading to an increase in defaults.
 This challenge can be more